ecovisum/ecovisum-site/content/page_02.md

 **[edi-net.eu](https://www.edi-net.eu/en/)**

-EDI-Net has been running successfully since 2017, with authorities seeing significant savings on energy and water usage:
+EDI-Net has been running successfully since 2017, with authorities seeing <strong>significant savings</strong> on energy and water usage:

 > EDI-Net contributed to **saving more than 1,300 m3 of water** - and thus around €6,500! <small>—Alexander Nordhus, Energy Manager, City of Nuremberg, Germany</small>